 - Spencer Strickland’s famous “spray and buff” finishing process (which he often will film for you)

-- All your inlay supplies for your (personally) custom designed headstock inlay pearl and abalone from “Duke of Pearl”
+- All your inlay supplies for your (personally) custom designed headstock inlay mother of pearl and/or abalone.

 $1000 (non-refundable BUT transferable) deposit is required immediately upon acceptance to hold your place,(this also purchases our wood and supplies prior to workshop).
 The balance is due at workshop.
 Some make payments up to the actual workshop, which is fine as long as it is paid in full.
 Wayne wants to keep it affordable and we agree, so we keep it reasonable.
 We are paying 4 generations of Luthiers to be here, which is awesome in and of itself.
 If you pay by PayPal or Credit card, you will assume the fees, because of this, many pay with check.

 Everyone gets together for one week (beginning on a Sunday afternoon preparing sides and backs, finishing Friday afternoon.
 At the end of the week, your guitar body and neck are taped off and prepared for Spencer to take them and buff/finish/buff…